packetspoofer/webREQ/README.md

 - [X] Check the url input (formatted as http)
 - [X] Parse the status code in string (Example: GET 200 [SUCCESS])
-- [ ] Implement multiple post values
+- [ ] Implement multiple values to send (Ex: send things through json for post reqs) + add query params for get requests
 - [ ] Rewrite with --comands-args for stuff like only getting methods or only uploading methods

 <h5> <em>Gli invidiosi diranno che è uno scanner contro l'infrastruttura</em></h5>